 1. Set clear goals to base performance on facts, not opinion

 If expectations are unclear, employees may feel like they’re not evaluated based on their performance.
 Instead, factors unrelated to their contributions, such as gender or age, seem to creep into their assessment.
 Of course, a manager could also simply have a bad day and therefore give more critical feedback.

-Setting and assessing performance based on specific objectives and clearly articulated behaviors ensures that the focus is on what people actually contribute to the organization.
+Defining and assessing performance based on specific objectives and clearly articulated behaviors ensures that the focus is on what people actually contribute to the organization.
 And it limits the tendency to base performance on a gut feeling that’s subject to biases and prejudices.

 2. Use multiple feedback sources to limit bias

 Basing performance evaluation on one person’s perception at one point in time makes biased reviews much more likely.
 Similarity bias makes us devote more attention to people similar to them.
 As a result, you might have to work harder for recognition in your performance review if your manager is an Ivy League graduate, and you’re not.

 Adding 360-degree reviews to your performance management process ensures you include multiple sources (managers, colleagues, reports) and reduces the likeliness of biased reviews.
 In addition, a culture of ongoing feedback helps tackle recency bias.
 The more frequent the feedback and the more diverse the group of people it’s coming from, the more balanced a view you get of someone’s performance.

 3. Nudge people into using inclusive language

 Even with the best intentions, words often convey prejudices, stereotypes, and discrimination.
 For example, words can suggest expectations or limitations related to their social group.
 The sentence “I’m surprised you stay on top of all the latest trends in the industry, especially given your age” may sound like a compliment.
 But more importantly, it suggests age-related limitations and has no place in an employee evaluation.